puremike/hamburger1/README.md

 Lastly, I created the footer section which contain &copy: Michael Egbinola

-Completed the project with HTML and CSS
+I have successfully completed the project with HTML and CSS